Information for HE Students

 Office for Students (OfS)

 In 2018, Office for Students replaced the Higher Education Funding Council for England (HEFCE) and OFFA (Office for Fair Access) as the regulator and competition authority for the higher education sector in England.
 Please find the college’s past and present Access Agreements here.

 You can view our Fee Summary for 2021/22 here.

 Download our Access and Participation plan for 2019-20 PDF here.

 Download our Access and Participation plan for 2020-21 to 2024-25 here.

-The College’s Access and Participation Plan for 2019-20 has been approved by the OfS.
-This document represents our commitment to widening access into Higher Education and supporting the outcomes of our HE students.
-You can view the document below as well as at the above link.
-Any queries regarding our Access and Participation Plan 2019-20 should be sent to email@example.com.
+The College’s Access and Participation Plan for has been approved by the OfS.
+This document represents our commitment to widening access into Higher Education and supporting the outcomes of our HE students. .
+Any queries regarding our Access and Participation Plan 2019-20 should be sent to firstname.lastname@example.org.

 The information published on these pages shows:

 - The number of applications for admission on to recognised, undergraduate higher education courses that we have received from UK domiciled applicants.

 - The number of offers we have made in relation to those applications.